 DO NOT INSERT THE DRIVER IC UNLESS THE GREEN DIODE IS LIGHTING CORRECTLY WHEN YOU MOVE THE CONTROL STICKS.
+Investigate and Contact: technical@rampagingchariots.org.uk

 Inserting The Driver IC

 21. With the battery disconnected Insert the Driver IC (20 pins) with correct orientation ((Pin 1 is identified by a small indentation in the top surface of the PIC at the end).